tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: need to enable a rich set of game-specific synonyms!
 		- TBD: make 'apparatus' a synonym for control_panel
 		- TBD: add '* apparatus' as trigger to goblin_attack_mach
+	- note zil approach of separate adjectives & synonyms (can have multiple adj)
 	- interp() refacto shoud be based on objects (contents of rooom)
 	- each obj should have noun syns (in place of root_word)